LukeIreland1/trump-tweet-semantics/docs/report.md

 Softmax is simply: e^scores/sum(scores), where scores is a vector, where each element corresponds to a word and sentiment prediction.

 Stochastic Gradient Descent is an iterative method for optimizing an objective function with suitable smoothness properties.
-The objective function to be minimised is:
+The objective function (loss relative to actual sentiment polarity) to be minimised is:

 !["SGD Equation"](images/sgd.svg "SGD Equation")

 where the parameter w (sentiment polarity) is to be estimated.
-Each summand function Q<sub>i</sub> is typically associated with the i-th observation in the data set.[^16]
+Each summand function Q<sub>i</sub> is typically associated with the i-th observation in the data set of size n.[^16]

 Due to their simple effectiveness, I assume Naive Bayes, Random Forest, and Logistic Regression will perform the best to begin with, certainly in terms of speed, but with tweaking, Multilayer Perceptron and XGB should provide comparable or better accuracy.